-Adults, adolescents and children ≥ 6 years old: Take 1-2 capsules daily with water or juice or as directed by your healthcare practitioner.
-If you are on antibiotic(s), take at least 2-3 hours before or after.
+Adults, adolescents and children ≥ 6 years old: Take 1-2 capsules daily with water or juice, or as directed by your healthcare practitioner.
+If you are taking antibiotics, take this product at least 2-3 hours before or after them.